 Other archetypes encountered in a samurai era campaign include: Daimyo (the proud clan lords whom the samurai served); elegant Samurai ladies and courtesans; Buddhist monks (some wise sages or exorcists, some fierce warriors); Ronin (disgraced, masterless samurai, often hired bodyguards or slovenly bandits); Shinto priests and shrine-maidens (sometimes depicted with shamanic magical powers); skilled craftsmen (especially those who manufacture swords); and, of course, oppressed peasant farmers.
-Anime tranuls: Dateer of Kamui, The Hakkenden.

-Examples: Dagger of Kamui, The Hakkenden, Ninja Cadets, Ninja Resurrection, Ninja Scroll, Ruroni Kenshin, and Yotoden are examples of anime set in samurai Japan or in fantasy worlds that are closely inspired by it.
+Anime Examples: Dagger of Kamui, The Hakkenden, Ninja Cadets, Ninja Resurrection, Ninja Scroll, Ruroni Kenshin, and Yotoden are examples of anime set in samurai Japan or in fantasy worlds that are closely inspired by it.